WHZT

-WHZT (98.1 FM) is a Rhythmic Contemporary radio station licensed to Williamston, South Carolina, and serving Upstate South Carolina, including Greenville and Spartanburg.
-It is owned by SummitMedia and calls itself "HOT 98.1."
-The radio studios are at Noma Square in Downtown Greenville.
+WHZT (98.1 FM) is a rhythmic contemporary radio station licensed to Williamston, South Carolina, and serving Upstate South Carolina, including Greenville and Spartanburg.
+It is owned by SummitMedia and branded "HOT 98.1."
+Its studios are at Noma Square in Downtown Greenville.

-WHZT has an effective radiated power (ERP) of 100,000 watts.
-The transmitter is on North Radio Station Road in Seneca, South Carolina.
+WHZT has an effective radiated power (ERP) of 100,000 watts, from its transmitter on North Radio Station Road in Seneca, South Carolina.